3 weeks old

 Milestones

-• Responds to loud sounds: This might not be the best one to test out, as a newborn’s ears are quite sensitive, but if you start the vacuum cleaner reasonably close to Baby, you can expect him to have a reaction.
+• Responds to loud sounds: This might not be the best one to test out, as a newborn’s ears are quite sensitive, but if you start the vacuum cleaner reasonably close to Baby, you can expect them to have a reaction.
 Unfortunately, it probably won’t be to grab a broom and help out.

 • Attracted to faces: Newborns can’t see far ahead of them, but they are often attracted to faces that come within their range of visibility.
 And don’t worry – Baby likes your face best of all.